 The manufacturing sector continues to bear the brunt of the protracted U.S.- China trade war.
 Per the Institute for Supply Management’s latest report, the U.S Purchasing Managers’ Index (PMI) declined to 47.2% in December 2019, contracting for the fifth consecutive month.
 This marked the lowest PMI reading since 46.3% in June 2009 — the last month of the Great Recession.

+The PMI reading had been showing signs of deceleration since April last year, but remained above 50.
+Notably, a reading above 50 denotes expansion in the manufacturing sector and below 50 indicates contractions.
+However in August, the index fell to 49.1% – marking an end to 35 consecutive months of expansion.
+Overall in 2019, the PMI has averaged 51.2%, ranging from a low of 47.2% (December) to a high of 56.6% (January).
 In December 2019, only three of the 18 manufacturing industries reported growth.
 New Orders Index registered 46.8% in December, its lowest reading since 46% in April 2009.
 Production Index came in at 43.2% in December, decelerating from the 49.1% in November.
 This was the index’s worst performance since April 2009, when it stood at 36.7%.
 Employment Index registered 45.1% in December, down from 46.6% in November.
 This marked the index’s lowest reading since 44.6% in January 2016.
 The new orders index, production index and employment have all contracted for five consecutive months in December.